Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

-Overall, reviewed literature on deliberative XGDAIs provide applicable explanation generation models and frameworks focusing on transparency and/or comprehensibility of agents' plans, goals, actions (behavior), reasoning process, decisions, current state, and world state (i.e. unusual events and future projections of states).
-Leveraging on their model for plan execution (or model of the world or tasks), their primary triggers or key basis for explanation generation include factors such as expectation failures (i.e. mismatches between what the agent expects and what the agent encountered), unusual events (in the world that is not previously modeled for the agent), anticipated surprise for agent's action or decision, mismatched mental models (of the agent and human), users' requests, and underlying belief or goal driving an action.
+Overall, reviewed literature on deliberative XGDAIs provides applicable explanation generation models and frameworks focusing on transparency and/or comprehensibility of agents' plans, goals, actions (behavior), reasoning processes, decisions, current states, and world states (i.e., unusual events and future projections of states).
+Leveraging on their model for plan execution or model of the world or tasks, their primary triggers or key basis for explanation generation include factors such as expectation failures (i.e., mismatches between what the agent expects and what the agent encounters), unusual events (in the world that is not previously modeled for the agent), anticipated surprise for the agent's action or decision, mismatched mental models (of the agent and human), users' requests, and an underlying belief or goal driving an action.
 These techniques assume certain aspects of the human-like explanation generation process.
-However, most of the approaches are mostly domain-dependent, over-fitted to the particular situation or environment, limiting application to other domains.
+However, most approaches are domain-dependent, over-fitted to the particular situation or environment, limiting application to other domains.

 Another concern for deliberative XGDAIs is how explanatory knowledge is acquired for explanation generation.
-Handcrafting explanatory knowledge or storing logs of agents' internal states (e.g. mental states and actions) or prolog of facts appears the predominant technique.
+Handcrafting explanatory knowledge or storing logs of agents' internal states (e.g., mental states and actions) or Prolog of facts appears to be the predominant technique.
 In this context, resource management for storing explanatory knowledge is a significant concern that is yet to be addressed in the literature.
-A summary of key findings on deliberative XGDAI is presented in Table \ref{tab2_supp} in the supplementary materials.
+A summary of key findings on deliberative XGDAIs is presented in Table \ref{tab2_supp} in the supplementary materials.